LindertLab/DMS-Fold/README.md

 ```

 ## Usage
-DMS-Fold requires a protein sequence FASTA file, CSV with dms data, databases used by OpenFold for MSA/template information.
+DMS-Fold requires a protein sequence FASTA file, CSV with dms data, and the databases used by OpenFold for MSA/template information.

 ```bash
 python3 predict_with_dmsfold.py \